EscapeWork/LaravelBoilerplate/README.md

 All this files compile to the `public/javascripts/js` folder.

-If you add mode `.coffee` files, you will need to go to the `Gruntfile.js` and add this file.
+If you add more `.coffee` files, you will need to go to the `Gruntfile.js` and add this file.

 ***